Park Lane Hotel (Manhattan): Architecture

 The Park Lane's design bridges the gap between modernism and post modernism.
 Guestrooms and suites at the Park Lane capture unobstructed panoramic views of Central Park from sleek black windows that span the entire vertical height of the limestone forty-six story structure.
 The hotel is composed of a vertical slab rising above a two-story, L-shaped base.
 Emery Roth & Sons specialized in high-rise commercial buildings and worked in partnership with many other major real estate developers such as the Durst Organization, Tishman Construction, and the Uris Corporation.
-Significant examples of their work in New York include the MetLife Building (1963), 600 Lexington Avenue (1984), and the New York Palace Hotel (1980).
+Significant examples of their work in New York include the MetLife Building (1963), 600 Lexington Avenue (1984), and the Lotte New York Palace Hotel (1980).

-Proposed supertall skyscraper

-1 Park Lane, a proposed 1,210-foot supertall skyscraper, would be located on the site of the Park Lane Hotel.
-It is being developed by Steve Witkoff's Witkoff Group and designed by Handel Architects.
-If built, the building would rank fourth tallest in New York City.
-No permits have been filed for modifications to the old structure yet.
-The building would contain eighty-eight condominiums.
-Amenities would include a library, a pool, a spa, and a restaurant.

-As of early 2016, Witkoff announced that plans for the tower had been put on hold.
-Co-owner Jho Low had failed to pay his share of the hotel's mortgage in July 2016.
-In May 2017, Witkoff and his associates put the hotel up for sale, forced by a United States Department of Justice forfeiture complaint against Low.
-The hotel was put on sale for $1 billion, but all of the bids for the hotel were for a much lower price.